Participants & families

 Continuity of Support means older Victorians living with a disability who are not eligible for the National Disability Insurance Scheme (NDIS) will continue to receive disability supports to enable them to stay living where they are.
 If this applies to you, it means you will continue to get the same services that you receive now.

-You can also request a change your supports through your service provider if your needs change after your transition.
+You can also request a change to your supports through your service provider if your needs change.

 Am I eligible for the Continuity of Support (Cos) Program?